-1. Henry.
-See henry (H).
+Henry.
 Also hexadecimal (H or h).

-2. Horizontal.
-In television signals, may refer to any of the following: a.
-The horizontal period or rate. b.
-The horizontal line of video information. c.
-The horizontal sync pulse.
+Horizontal.
+In television signals, may refer to any of the following: 1.
+The horizontal period or rate.
+2. The horizontal line of video information.
+3. The horizontal sync pulse.

 H & V lock time

 The length of time it takes for a device to lock to horizontal and vertical sync.